ucsb-cs156-f24/jpa03-Nopesy/docs/github-pages.md

 <img width="317" alt="image" src="https://github.com/user-attachments/assets/5a1b6386-460a-484a-a89b-ec8251a81504">

-3. On a failed workflow, if you click it, there should be a button like this to re-run the failed workflow:
+3. On a failed workflow, if you click it, there should be a button like this at the upper right to re-run the failed workflow:

 <img width="278" alt="image" src="https://github.com/user-attachments/assets/c9740071-4941-40ba-9948-7ed492f9aaeb">